IBM/ibm-pak/README.md

 ## Prerequisites

 * A container image registry that supports [Docker v2-2](https://docs.docker.com/registry/spec/manifest-v2-2).
 We will refer to that registry as `TARGET_REGISTRY`.
 You will mirror your images to this `TARGET_REGISTRY`  that could be only hostname or hostname and port, for example: 172.16.0.10:5000.
-The Openshift cluster should have access to it so that it can pull images from this registry when you [install the catalog](#launch-command-install-a-catalog).
+The Openshift cluster should have access to it so that it can pull images from this registry when you [install the catalog](#install-the-catalog).
 Please create a mirror registry if you don't already have one.

 * Download and install [oc](https://docs.openshift.com/container-platform/4.10/cli_reference/openshift_cli/getting-started-cli.html).

+#### Creating registry namespaces

+Top-level namespaces are the namespaces which appear at the root path of your private registry.
+For example, if your registry is hosted at `myregistry.com:5000`, then `mynamespace` in `myregistry.com:5000/mynamespace` is defined as a top-level namespace.
+There can be many top-level namespaces.

+When the images are mirrored to your private registry, it is required that the top-level namespace where images are getting mirrored already exists or can be automatically created during the image push.
+If your registry does not allow automatic creation of top-level namespaces, you must create them manually.

+In section [Generate Mirror Manifests](#generate-mirror-manifests) when you generate mirror manifests, you can specify the top-level namespace where you want to mirror the images by setting `TARGET_REGISTRY` to `myregistry.com:5000/mynamespace` which has the benefit of needing to create only one namespace `mynamespace` in your registry if it does not allow automatic creation of namespaces.

+If you do not specify your own top-level namespace, the mirroring process will use the ones which are specified by the CASEs.
+For example, it will try to mirror the images at `myregistry.com:5000/cp`, `myregistry.com:5000/cpopen etc`.

+So if your registry does not allow automatic creation of top-level namespaces and you are not going to use your own when generating mirror manifests, then you must create the following namespaces at the root of your registry.
+- cp
+- cpopen

+There can be more top-level namespaces which you might need to create.
+See section on [Generate Mirror Manifests](#generate-mirror-manifests) for information on how to use the `oc ibm-pak describe command` to list all the top-level namespaces.

 ## Supported paths